-Screen mirroring forms a staple of blended learning because students and teachers bring their own devices.
+Screen mirroring forms a staple of blended & hybrid learning because students and teachers bring their own devices.
 For sharing, our interactive displays offer the InstaShare app, which provides quick screen mirroring with no cable clutter and minimal physical contact to further reduce health concerns.
 In addition, always-online BenQ interactive displays remove the need to depend on a mobile device, making things simpler and more reliable.

 We hope to help you and your school as you move towards better blended learning in 2021 and beyond.